near/node-docs/docs/archival/run-archival-node-without-nearup.md

 sidebar_position: 2
 description: How to run an Archival Node without nearup
 ---
+## This page is DEPRECATED in favor of split storage archival.
+Please Use [Run a Split Storage Archival](/archival/split-storage-archival)

 The following instructions are applicable across localnet, testnet, and mainnet.